DimalMaloku1/StarLABS-.net/README.md

 This project was developed during an internship with [StarLabs](https://www.starlabs.dev), Kosovo's leading software development company.
-Contributions were made remotely, guided by the leadership of Mensur Hyseni.
+Contributions were made remotely, guided by the leadership.